Purpose-built for sleep and circadian science

 The participant-facing interface is currently English only, but the localisation infrastructure is fully built and ready for most major languages (except for Arabic and Hebrew).
 Adding a new language requires translating a single file with no code changes needed.

 Researchers who need a specific language are welcome to contribute a translation themselves.
-All localisation contributions are credited.
-Get in touch if this is relevant to your study.
+All localisation contributions will be credited.

 Is CircadiaLog accessible to participants with disabilities?

-The participant interface is designed with accessibility as an ongoing consideration and aims to meet WCAG 2.1 Level AA standards.
-Specific measures include colour contrast compliance for all interactive elements in both light and dark themes, screen reader support with ARIA labels throughout the interface, keyboard navigation with visible focus states, and automatic reduction of animations for participants who have enabled reduced motion at the operating system level.
+The participant interface is designed with accessibility in mind and aims to meet WCAG 2.1 Level AA standards.
+Specific measures include colour contrast compliance for all interactive elements in both light and dark themes, screen reader support with ARIA labels throughout the interface, and automatic reduction of animations for participants who have enabled reduced motion at the operating system level.

 Can individuals under 18 participate in studies?

-Yes, provided the research group has appropriate ethical approval and has obtained verifiable parental or guardian consent before enrolment, in accordance with applicable law (COPPA in the United States, GDPR Article 8 in the UK and EU, and local research ethics requirements).
+Yes, provided the research group has appropriate ethical approval and has obtained verifiable parental or guardian consent before enrolment, in accordance with applicable law (e.g., GDPR Article 8 in the UK and EU) and local research ethics requirements.
 Because participant accounts are created by research staff, not through self-registration, CircadiaLog does not interact with minors directly; the research group handles the consent process outside the app using its own approved protocol.

 Data Security and Privacy